maryamnazarloo/PHLA_SiNet/README.md

 | HLA-B07:02 | YLLPAIVHI | MAVMAPRTLLL...               |

-**Note: HLA_sequence is only required for novel HLA alleles not in the training data**
+**Note: HLA_sequence is only required for novel HLA alleles not in the training data** (you can use HLA_pseudo_sequence.dat, which is located in data to find pseudo sequence for some of HLAs)

 ## Dataset
 This project uses training and testing data (both External and Independent) from the TransPHLA-AOMP dataset.